 I have been twice to the TapantÃ National Park in Cartago, Costa Rica and have seen a form of Costus that I believe to be an undescribed new species.
 These plants fit best in the species Costus sinningiiflorus as it is being newly described as a proposed replacement for Costus guanaiensis var. guanaiensis.
 There are several definable forms of C. sinningiiflorus, but they are all from Amazonian regions of South America.
 This form seems to be endemic to central Costa Rica, found at middle elevations around 1200 meters in the province Cartago.
 The entire plant is densely covered with villose brown hairs and the inflorescence is globular in shape with tight crenulate bract appendages and yellow open-labellum flowers with red stripes.
 It is much taller than the Amazonian plants in C. sinningiiflorus, ranging from 4 to 5 meters tall!

-The photos to the left are from my observations at P. N. TapantÃ.
-I have identified five specimens in herbaria that I believe belong to this proposed new species, images also to the left.
+The photos below are from my observations at P. N. TapantÃ.
+I have identified five specimens in herbaria that I believe belong to this proposed new species, images also below.